This is the featured image of the Capture the Sound of an Analog Preamp with Omega N by Kush Audio blog article.

 Music producers and sound designers still praise analog equipment for its unique sound.
-The details, coloration, and other aspects are largely dependent on the behavior of electricity.
-However, over the past decade, many of the well known analog unit manufacturers devised their software counterparts.
-In my opinion, Kush Audio succeeded in making accurate digital emulations of their hardware devices.
+The details, coloration, and other aspects largely depend on the electricity behavior.
+However, many well-known analog unit manufacturers have devised their software counterparts over the past decade.
+I believe Kush Audio succeeded in making accurate digital emulations of their hardware devices.

 Omega N by Kush Audio